By using the web site, each user agrees to the collection and related use of information described below.

 - A value – usually a randomly generated unique number

-The website server which sent the cookie uses this number to recognise you when you return to a site or browse from page to page.
+The website server which sent the cookie uses this number to recognize you when you return to a site or browse from page to page.
 Only the server that sent a cookie can read, and therefore use, that cookie.

 A cookie is a text-only string of information that a website transfers to the cookie file of the browser on the hard disk of computers so that the website can remember who you are.